iamDecode/proximity-chat/README.md

 ## Details
 The project uses [peer.js](http://peerjs.com) for WebRTC audio and video sharing.
 The peer.js server is used for negotiation only, after which audio and video is sent between clients directly. [pixi.js](http://pixijs.io) is used to render the interface with WebGL 2 for performance that will scale for many users, and [pixi-viewport](https://github.com/davidfig/pixi-viewport) used for panning and zooming around the map.
 Finally, a second [uWebsockets.js](https://github.com/uNetworking/uWebSockets.js) server ensures position broadcasting with the least possible latency.

+## Customizing the room
+The directory `public/room` contains a room config file and a background image.

 ## SSL
 Proximity Chat can run in SSL mode and non-SSL mode.
 However, non-SSL mode is mostly intended for setups where Proximity Chat runs behind a (reverse) proxy server terminates the SSL connection: